Pandemic Grief and the Change Cycle

 During times of change, it becomes crucial to understand and determine what we can and cannot control.
 Understanding what we CAN do is more important than what feels lost.
 And sometimes, the ONLY thing we can control is OURSELVES.
 Our thinking and attitude are always available to us even when nothing else seems possible.

 Viktor Frankl writes in his book “Man’s Search for Meaning” about what it takes to survive when control is completely stripped away.
 His experience during the Holocaust is a stark reminder that we never completely lose control of ourselves.
 It’s a choice.
-If you haven’t read his work, I highly recommend it for bringing perspective at this time.
+If you haven’t read his work, I highly recommend it for bringing perspective.

 “When we are no longer able to change a situation – we are challenged to change ourselves.”